DragonOfShuu/DucklingScript/README.md

 ## Debugging Commands

 Because DucklingScript ramps up the complexity of your programs, discovering exactly what is happening might become difficult.
-This is why DucklingScript adds three more commands for debugging!
+This is why DucklingScript adds more commands for debugging!

 First is `PRINT`, which allows you to send text to the console when you ocmpile your injection.